G-Core/product-documentation/documentation/web-security/configure-rate-limiter-to-limit-the-number-of-requests.md

 </expandable-element>

 4\.
-Enter the number of allowed requests to your <a href="https://gcore.com/docs/web-security/create-and-configure-a-protected-resource" target="_blank">protected resource</a> between 1 and 100,000 per second.
+Enter the number of allowed requests to your protected resource between 1 and 100,000 per second.

 5\.
 Enter the number of allowed requests to the URI of your web application between 1 and 100,000 per second.